-* The mathematics curriculum serves to encourage all students to appreciate mathematics throughout their school years.
+- The mathematics curriculum serves to encourage all students to appreciate mathematics throughout their school years.

-* The curriculum is based on the belief that all students can learn and will benefit from meaningful mathematics.
+- The curriculum is based on the belief that all students can learn and will benefit from meaningful mathematics.

 - The curriculum bridges the transition from arithmetic to algebra, in such a way, that algebra is accessible to all students.

-* The curriculum accommodates developmental differences among students.
+- The curriculum accommodates developmental differences among students.

-* The curriculum optimizes stimulating new material and provides embedded review throughout the program.
+- The curriculum optimizes stimulating new material and provides embedded review throughout the program.

-* The curriculum recognizes that some content becomes more important because technology requires it and some content becomes possible because technology allows access to it.
+- The curriculum recognizes that some content becomes more important because technology requires it and some content becomes possible because technology allows access to it.

-* The curriculum incorporates applications and real world mathematics throughout the program.
+- The curriculum incorporates applications and real world mathematics throughout the program.

-* The curriculum treats mathematics as a connected, unified subject.
+- The curriculum treats mathematics as a connected, unified subject.